katzila/ToDo-list/README.md

-## Simple ToDo list based on ReactJs
+## Simple ToDo list

-This project was bootstrapped with [Create React App]
+Simple ToDo list based on pure ReactJs.
+Each todo have 'content' and 'header' field.
+New todos can be added via custom input form.

 ## Available Scripts